Sufian000/Calculator/README.md

 # 🧮 Advanced Scientific Calculator

-A sleek, browser-based scientific calculator built using **vanilla JavaScript**, **HTML5**, and **CSS3**, designed with a modern glassmorphism UI.
+A sleek, browser-based scientific calculator built using **vanilla JavaScript**, **HTML5**, and **CSS**, designed with a modern glassmorphism UI.
 This calculator supports real-time expression parsing, mathematical functions, and a persistent history log — all without external libraries or frameworks.

 ---